dimforge/ncollide/docs/geometric_queries.md

 | `uvs`    | If available, the texture coordinates at the intersection point of the shape hit by the ray.
 If the texture coordinates information is not computable, this is set to `None`. |

-Recall that the exact point of intersection may be computed from the _time of impact_ with the following:
+Recall that the exact point of intersection may be computed from the _time of impact_:

 ```rust
 let intersection_point = ray.orig + ray.dir * result.toi
 ```
-A physical interpretation of the time of impact is the time needed for a point with velocity `ray.dir` to travel from the position `ray.orig` to the object hit.
+Because `ray.dir` does not need to be normalized, a physical interpretation of the time of impact is the time needed for a point with velocity `ray.dir` to travel from the position `ray.orig` to the object.

-The `query::RayCast` trait is implemented by shapes that can be intersected by a
+The `RayCast` trait is implemented by shapes that can be intersected by a ray:
-ray:

 | Method | Description |
 |--      | --          |